MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 ![User does not have sufficient permissions](media/sharing-insufficient-permission.png)

 **System administrators** of the environment will need to assign the **Environment maker** security role to the user before you share the bot.
-If you are a **System administrator**, you can [assign the **Environment maker** role when you share the bot](#assign-additional-environment-security-roles).
+If you're a **System administrator**, you can [assign the **Environment maker** role when you share the bot](#assign-additional-environment-security-roles).

 Learn more about [security roles](/power-platform/admin/security-roles-privileges) and [predefined security roles](/power-platform/admin/database-security#predefined-security-roles).

 ### Share Power Automate flows used in bot
-You can [add actions to a bot using flows in Power Automate](advanced-flow.md), however flows in a bot are not automatically shared with other users when sharing a bot.
+You can [add actions to a bot using flows in Power Automate](advanced-flow.md), however flows in a bot aren't automatically shared with other users when sharing a bot.

-Users who do not have the flow shared with them can continue to run flows by chatting with the bot in the test bot canvas.
+Users who don't have access to the flow shared can still run it by using the test bot canvas.

-If you want to allow other users to edit or add flows in topics you used in the bot, you'll need to share the flow by opening it in Power Automate.
-You can do this directly from the topic where the flow is used in the bot's authoring canvas.
+To let other users edit or add flows you'll need to share them in Power Automate.
+You can open flows directly from the topic where the flow is used.

 1. Select **View flow details** to go to the flow's details page in Power Automate.